Adverum Biotechnologies, Inc. (ADVM) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Adverum Biotechnologies, Inc. (ADVM) trades at $4.36 with AI Score 44/100 (Grade C).
+Adverum Biotechnologies, Inc. (ADVM) trades at $4.36.
 Adverum Biotechnologies, Inc. is a clinical-stage gene therapy company focused on developing treatments for ocular diseases.
-Market cap: $96.26M, Sector: Healthcare.
+Market cap: $96.3M, Sector: Healthcare.

-Price live · AI analysis from May 9, 2026Analyst Coverage for ADVM: ADVM does not currently have published analyst price targets in our coverage universe.
+Last analyzed: May 9, 2026Analyst Coverage for ADVM: ADVM does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates ADVM against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates ADVM against Healthcare peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →Adverum Biotechnologies, Inc. (ADVM) Healthcare & Pipeline Overview